Stephen Benn, 3rd Viscount Stansgate

-Early life
+Early life and education

-His father, Tony Benn, and his younger brother, Hilary Benn, have both been senior Labour politicians.
-His mother was Caroline Benn an educationalist and writer, and his sister is Melissa Benn, a feminist writer.
+Stansgate's father, Tony Benn, and his younger brother, Hilary Benn, have both been senior Labour politicians.
+His mother was Caroline Benn, an educationalist and writer, and his sister is Melissa Benn, a feminist writer.

-Education

-He is a graduate of Keele University.
-He was an elected Member of the Inner London Education Authority from 1986 to 1990.

-He attended Holland Park Comprehensive School from 1962 to 1968.
+He was educated at Holland Park School from 1962 to 1968 and at Keele University, where he was awarded a doctorate (PhD) in 1984 for a thesis entitled "The White House Staff".

 Career

+Stansgate was an elected member of the Inner London Education Authority from 1986 to 1990.

-In 2011, he was appointed director of parliamentary affairs for the Society of Biology after spending two decades in a similar role for the Royal Society of Chemistry.
-He is also a Vice-President of the Parliamentary and Scientific Committee.
+In 2011, he was appointed director of parliamentary affairs for the Royal Society of Biology after spending two decades in a similar role for the Royal Society of Chemistry.
+He is also a vice-president of the Parliamentary and Scientific Committee.

+House of Lords

-Benn succeeded to the title of Viscount Stansgate on the death of his father in March 2014.
-His active acceptance of the title was recorded on 10 November 2014 with a note in the minutes of Proceedings from the House of Lords, stating:
+Benn succeeded to the title Viscount Stansgate on the death of his father in March 2014.
+His acceptance of the title was recorded on 10 November 2014 with a note in the minutes of Proceedings from the House of Lords, stating: